PatrycjaKarbownik/PROI_Tower-Defence/README.md

 # Tower Defence

-Executable file is available in zip archive file.
+Executable file is available in zip archive.
 All of .dll files and other data have to be in this folder.